jaredpalmer/razzle/CONTRIBUTING.md

 I will do my best to write out my reasoning before closing a PR, but 80% of the time it falls under one of these...

-- You did not read the contributing guidess
+- You did not read this document
-- Your code breaks an internal application (I will be transparent about this).
+- Your code breaks an internal application (I will be transparent about this)
 - Your code conflicts with some future plans (I will be transparent about this too)
 - You've said something inappropriate or have broken the Code of Conduct